sureshja/microsoft-graph-docs/api-reference/beta/resources/passwordcredential.md

 Contains a password credential associated with an application or a service principal.
 The **passwordCredentials** property of the [application](application.md) entity and of the [servicePrincipal](serviceprincipal.md) entity is a collection of **passwordCredential**.

 > Note: Using PATCH to update passwordCredentials is not supported.
-Use use the [addPassword](../api/addPassword) and [removePassword](../api/removePassword) methods to update the password for an application.
+Use use the addPassword and removePassword methods to update the password for an application or a service principal.

 ## Properties